JPvRiel/docker-rsyslog/README_related.md

 > no.
 >
-> there are ways to assign variables to be equal to environemnt variables with the set command, but those cannot be used for most config options.
+there are ways to assign variables to be equal to environment variables with the set command, but those cannot be used for most config options.

 In any even, something like confd has more flexibly for deployments that might use distributed config management and orchestration tools like etcd, zookeeper, etc.